 An ac compressor works by transforming a refrigerant compound from a gas to a liquid and back again in a continuous cycle.
 Air conditioners consist of four basic mechanical parts: a compressor, condenser, expansion valve, and evaporator.

 1. AC Compressor Cycle

 The ac compressor removes the heart of the cooling cycle.
 The cycle begins when the compressor draws in cool, low-pressure refrigerant gas from the indoors.
 The motor-driven compressor’s sole function is to “squeeze” the refrigerant, raising its temperature and pressure so that it exits the compressor as a hot, high-pressure gas.

 The ac compressor pushes the hot gas to the finned condenser coil in the outdoor side of the air conditioner where fans blow cool outside air over the coil and through the fins, extracting the heat from the refrigerant and transferring it to the outside air.

-When enough heat has been extracted from the refrigerant, it condenses into a warm liquid that passes under high pressure to an expansion valve that turns the refrigerant into a cool, low-pressure liquid.
-The refrigerant goes from the expansion valve to the finned evaporator coil located in the indoor or room side of the air conditioner unit.
+When sufficient heat is extracted from the refrigerant, it condenses into a hot liquid.
+It passes through an expansion valve at high pressure.
+Which turns the refrigerant into a cool, low-pressure liquid.
+The refrigerant expansion valve passes through the fined evaporator coil located in the indoor or room side of the air conditioner unit.

-absorbing heats is also done by the ac compressor.
-When the refrigerant enters the evaporator coil where the pressure is much lower, it is chemically compelled to evaporate into a gas.
-This process requires heat, which comes from the room’s warm air being blown over the evaporator coil by another fan.
-As room heat is transferred to the evaporating refrigerant, the room’s air grows cooler.
-The refrigerant, now back to cool, low-pressure gas, is drawn back into the compressor to continue the cycle.
+The absorbing compressor is also made by the AC compressor.
+When the refrigerant enters the evaporator coil where the pressure is very low, it is chemically forced to evaporate into the gas.
+This process requires heat.
+It comes from the warm air of the room by another fan blowing on the evaporative coil.
+The heat of the room is transferred to the evaporating refrigerant.
+The air in the room becomes cold.
+The refrigerant, now cooled back, is a low-pressure gas, drawn back into the compressor to continue the cycle.